gbgabiola/notes/quotes.md

 > "There is no cloud, just other people's computers"

 > "The only truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards." - Gene Spafford

+> "Security is always excessive until it's not enough." - Robbie Sinclair

 ## Mathematics